"Alright lads, welcome to Chapter 1 of the studio guide"

 These isolate less and are usually used for mixing.

-When your a novice, you only need one…
+When you're a novice, you only need one…

 What kind of mic do you need?